-Hi there cruise fans and welcome to day six of our updates from Royal Caribbean’s Navigator of the Seas as she sails Back to the 80s with Cruiseco.
+Hi there cruise fans and welcome to day six of our updates of an 80’s cruise onboard Royal Caribbean’s Navigator of the Seas with Cruiseco.

 Two of our editors, Lisa from Travel Loving Family and Claire from Tin Box Traveller, have been invited onboard to experience this festival at sea with their kids.
 Claire is bringing you today’s postcard from the first of two sea day travels from Portugal back to Southampton: